-6. A: Incorrect.
+- 6. A: Incorrect.
 Problems like this do occur, but they are not unavoidable.
 A good engagement letter would have specified when payment was due and otherwise specified the expectations and obligations of both CPA and client.
-Also, good communication goes a long way in avoiding problems.
+Also, good communication goes a long way in avoiding problems. - B: Incorrect.

-B: Incorrect.
 Although this is true, it is not the best answer.
 A good engagement letter would have specified when payment was due and otherwise specified the expectations and obligations of both the CPA and client.
 The fact that Smith's practice is limited to preparing tax returns is not an excuse for not using an engagement letter.
-Although sending out a separate engagement letter might seem awkward, Smith could incorporate it into the annual client organizer that Smith sends out to clients.
+Although sending out a separate engagement letter might seem awkward, Smith could incorporate it into the annual client organizer that Smith sends out to clients. - C: Incorrect.

-C: Incorrect.
 Although this is true, it is not the best answer.
 Good communication goes a long way in avoiding problems.
-Jones could have disclosed additional facts such as the fact that he has a gambling problem and this has left him broke but that he no longer gambles and hopes to begin making payments to Smith and the many others that Jones owes debts to.
+Jones could have disclosed the fact that his gambling problem has left him broke but that he no longer gambles and hopes to begin making payments to Smith and the many others that Jones owes debts to. - D: Correct.

-D: Correct.
 Using an engagement letter along with effective communication could have avoided this problem.
 A good engagement letter would have specified when payment was due and otherwise specified the expectations and obligations of both CPA and client.
-By communicating information, such as that a gambling problem had left Jones broke, but that he no longer gambles and hopes to begin making payments to Smith, Jones could have avoided this mess.
+By communicating that a gambling problem had left him broke but that he no longer gambles and hopes to begin making payments to Smith, Jones could have avoided this mess.
 Likewise, if Smith had communicated his displeasure in not receiving payment from Jones instead of holding the tax return hostage, Smith might have avoided this mess, helped a client, collected some of the past due debt, and saved valuable billable hours.